Stories28th October 2020

 Depending on the size of vehicle & number of passengers, you can pack the car full to the brim of your own own ski equipment & luggage and avoid what would have been extra airline baggage fees.
 Just make sure you leave enough room for the passengers..

 If taking your own car make sure you’ve got your driving licence, log book, snow chains and appropriate insurance to cover your stay abroad.
+You will also need to have a UK sticker on your car and carry reflective jackets for all passengers, a warning triangle and two NF-approved breathalysers.

 With recent world events in mind driving now appeals to a wider audience.
 It’s the only way you can travel directly from your home to your accommodation in the Alps without being in direct contact with a single person.
 You also have the option of your own transport when you arrive in your destination and if you desire can avoid public transport all together.
 This can be particularly handy for stocking up on food supplies in supermarkets down the mountain where they are cheaper than in the mountain resorts.